AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 An unsound training loss cannot serve as the final certificate.
 Its purpose is to produce a network that a separate sound verifier can certify successfully.
-A sound evaluation verifier can therefore produce valid certified accuracy for SABR-, TAPS-, STAPS-, and MTL-IBP-trained networks.
+That evaluation verifier can therefore produce valid certified accuracy for SABR-, TAPS-, STAPS-, and MTL-IBP-trained networks.

 ## How do the training methods compare under one benchmark?

 The mechanisms above explain why each objective might help.
-We now want to compare the networks they produce.
+The next question is how the resulting networks compare.
 A fair benchmark should use the same architecture, threat model, and evaluation protocol for every method.
 It should then measure how often each network classifies clean inputs correctly and how often a sound verifier proves robustness.